A mammogram is an x-ray of your breasts. Find out how you have it and what happens afterwards.

 These areas of calcium are called calcification.
 But calcification also develops because of non cancerous changes in the breast.
 The skill and experience of the technicians and doctors helps them to read the different patterns and decide which might be related to cancer and so need further tests.

 Some people have a condition called ductal carcinoma in situ (DCIS) that shows up on the mammogram.

 Getting your mammogram results

-You usually receive a letter of your results within 2 weeks of having the test.
-If you don't receive your results within this time, contact the department where you had the mammogram.
+You usually receive a letter giving you the results within 2 weeks of having the test.
+If you don't receive your results within this time, contact the breast screening clinic.

 If screening finds a cancer

 If screening shows that you have cancer, it is likely to have been found early.
-This means you have a good chance of successful treatment.
+This means you have an excellent chance of successful treatment.

 A mammogram is a very safe procedure but the screening unit staff will tell you who to contact if you have any problems after your test.